ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 older civilization and the hieroglyphs accompanying them would typically (on similar bilingual artifacts) be their translation.

-The hieroglyphs on the cover stone are the early form or proto-hierohlyphs.
-Probably from 3000 BCE, which is 500 years older than the other artifacts found in this area.

 None of the symbols on the artifact is used twice.
-This indicates one of tho
-possibilities:

-Either it is a 39-character phonetic alphabet with one word written in the cartouche in the middle.
-(However, phonetic alphabets are not probable before 2000 BCE.)
+This indicates, it could be a 39-character phonemic alphabet with one word written in the cartouche in the middle.
+Another argument for a phonemic alphabet is the fact that the symbols do not resemble aby dayly use or religious items as we would expect in a logographic alphabet.

-Or it could be a logographic writing system.
-The text contains 39 distinct symbols.
-Based on their relatively low complexity, we expect the whole writing system to use just a few hundreds of distinct symbols.
-On the other hand, we would expect some symbols to occur multiple times unless the writing system contains thousands of characters or unless the 39-character text is specially crafted (some kind of art or poetry, enumerating synonyms of a word or a list of gods).
-The cartouche in the middle is probably a summary or a headline containing the most important words from the text.
+The word in the cartouche in the middle of the cover stone is probably a name of a god or a king.
+At least in the hieroglyphic writing system, that is what cartouches were reserved for.
+We are hoping to match the name to some known god or king.
+This could be the key to deciphering the new writing system.

 Buried guardians